MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 > [!NOTE]
 > Minor fixes are not listed so if you experience a problem with the Azure Information Protection client, first check that it is not a problem with the latest release.
 >
-> If the problem remains, open an Office application and on the **Home** tab, in the **Protection** group, click **Protect**, and then click **Help and feedback**.
-Click the **Send feedback** link, which you can use to automatically attach your client logs to an email message that can be sent to the Information Protection team to investigate.
-For support options, see the [Support options and community resources](../get-started/information-support.md#support-options-and-community-resources) information.
+> If the problem remains, see the [Support options and community resources](../get-started/information-support.md#support-options-and-community-resources) information.
+We also invite you to engage with the Azure Information Protection team, on their [Yammer site](https://www.yammer.com/askipteam/).

 ## Version 1.3.155.2